Robert B. Mantell: Personal life

 Mantell was known for having had several marriages, and often performed with his wives in Shakespearean productions.
 He married Marie Sheldon, who bore him two sons, Robert Shand and Jack Mantell, but the couple soon divorced.
 Alimony demands and arrest warrants for nonsupport kept Mantell out of New York for years.
 He subsequently married Charlotte Behrens who bore him a daughter, Ethel Mantell, in 1895.
 His third wife was Marie Booth Russell who had a child from a previous relationship and who died in 1911.
 His last wife, Genevieve Hamper (1888–1971), was 35 years his junior, and bore him a son, Robert Bruce Mantell Jr. (1912–1933).
-He was close friends with professional wrestler, Alfred "Dutch" Mantell who took on Robert's last name as his real life last name was too difficult to pronounce.
+He was close friends with professional wrestler Dutch Mantell, who took on Robert's last name as his stage name (his real last name was too difficult to pronounce).